AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/text-input.md

 * **Default Value** - This option allows you to add a default value in a form field.
 The text disappears when the user starts typing into the field.
 If **Disabled Component** or **Read-Only Component** is selected, the default value is displayed on the screen.
 If no value is entered by user in the form field, this value is submitted at the time of form submission.
 * **Allow Multiple Lines** - This option allows user to enter multiple lines in a form field.
 * **Allow Rich text** -  The edit dialog provides standard rich text formatting tools that allow the user to format text.
-* **Autofill Attribute** - Autofill options fill form fields according to a pattern or previously entered text.
+* **Autofill Attribute** - Autofill option fills form field according to a pattern or previously entered text.
 As the user begins typing text into the form field,  suggestions appear in a drop-down list from which they can select the appropriate option.

 ### Validation Tab {#validation-tab}